syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ---
 # Cell Types

 GridControl allows the inclusion of some special controls in the grid cells.
 This attribute of a grid cell is referred to as its Cell Type.
+GridControl supports more than 20 built-in cell types

 In GridControl each cell has been created by [GridCellModelBase](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellModelBase.html) and [GridCellRendererBase](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererBase.html). `GridCellModelBase` defines the data or model part of a cell type.
 It holds all the data information of a cell.**Rendering** generally refers to the process of creating a visual representation on a user's screen. `GridCellRendererBase` acts a base class for all the renderer part of the cell type.